 We’re now taking stock and analysing what we’ve learnt and what opportunities this has given us.

-Overall, I felt everyone adapted to the new environment quickly – both staff and students.
+Overall, I felt everyone adapted to the new environment of distance learning quickly – both staff and students.
 If anything, it has shown that we are able to deal with dramatic change, fast.

 What’s your vision for the University of the future?